sdparsons/ukrn-workshop/_episodes/conclusion.md

 ---
-title: Conclusion
+title: Building an implementation plan
-teaching: 10
+teaching: 5
-exercises: null
+exercises: 15
 questions: []
 objectives: []
-keypoints: []
+keypoints:
+  - Remember that the aim is not to try to be perfect, but to figure out the next steps you can take on your journey to open data :)
 day: 1
 order: 500000
 missingDependencies: []
 dependencies: []
 originalRepository: mjaquiery/jspsych-born-open-data
-summary: We have a workflow that embraces data sharing practices and enables others to access the data as easily as ourselves.
-We can trace the data in our analysis scripts from raw data through calculation of extra varaibles to figures and statistical tests.
+summary: "Building on the elements we have explored and that you identified were not yet implemented in your data sharing pipeline, we will build a plan for you to work into your existing process. "

 ---
 ## Thank you